Cancer and Blood Disorders Center – Inpatient

 Keeping Care Teams and Parents Close to Kids

-Our Cancer Care Unit is designed with patients, families and caregivers in mind.
+Our Cancer and Blood Disorders Center – Inpatient unit is designed with patients, families and caregivers in mind.
 Light and airy, it covers 2 floors, with 48 private rooms.
 Day and night, our inpatient care team includes acute care oncologists who are board-certified in hematology-oncology.
 Few children’s hospitals offer this level of around-the-clock subspecialty care.

 Our space is designed so nurses and other caregivers can stay near your child, because research shows that patients do better when they have more contact with nurses.